libretro/docs/docs/library/beetle_psx.md

 #### Swapping disks

-Disks can be swapped through Quick Menu -> Disk Control in RetroArch.
+Disks can be swapped through Quick Menu -> Disc Control in RetroArch.

 If not using .m3u files, .cue files must be manually selected via the Load New Disk legacy feature.